nostra13/Android-Universal-Image-Loader/README.md

  * LimitedAgeMemoryCache (Decorator.
 Cached object is deleted when its age exceeds defined value)
  * WeakMemoryCache (Memory cache with only weak references to bitmaps)

-6. For disc cache configuration (ImageLoaderConfiguration.Builder.discCache(...)) you can use already prepared implementations:
+6. For disc cache configuration (`ImageLoaderConfiguration.discCache(...)`) you can use already prepared implementations:
  * UnlimitedDiscCache (The fastest cache, doesn't limit cache size) - Used by default
  * TotalSizeLimitedDiscCache (Cache limited by total cache size.
 If cache size exceeds specified limit then file with the most oldest last usage date will be deleted)
  * FileCountLimitedDiscCache (Cache limited by file count.
 If file count in cache directory exceeds specified limit then file with the most oldest last usage date will be deleted.
 Use it if your cached files are of about the same size.)